cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Note that the Label parameter is not a NULL-terminated string.

-OPAQUE-3DH can optionally include shared `context` information in the transcript, such as configuration parameters or application-specific info, e.g.
+OPAQUE-3DH can optionally include shared `Context` information in the transcript, such as configuration parameters or application-specific info, e.g.
 "appXYZ-v1.2.3".